Skip to content

 From 2005 also secondary jobs as self-employed is included in the EiB.

 In 2008 the e-income register became the main data source to the EiB.
 The transition to the e-income register as the new data source means that there is a data break in the EiB from 2007 to 2008.
-The number of jobs at the end of November declined by around 71,000 as a result of the transition.
+The number of jobs at the end of November declined as a result of the transition.

 From 2008 all active jobs at the end of November are included.
 Earlier only the primary and secondary job was counted.
-At the same time jobs where the person is on maternity or sicknes leave were excluded.
-Before 2008 only jobs where the person was on labour market leave were excluded.

 At the same time changes in the calculation of full-time employment is made, which means that job at the end of November, where the employee is temporarily absence, isn't included in the calculation of full-time employment.
 So far, wage hours over 1924 hours (equivalent to a weekly employment of 37 hours) are not counted in the full-time employment.
 With the publication of the EiB for 2013 these hours will be included in the calculation of full-time employment.
 All in all, will these changes reduce the level of full-time employment.
 Furthermore, the calculation of job now includes all job in Denmark regardless the persons are resident in Denmark or not.